ShruthiK2109/Single-Ended-10T-SRAM-Cell-with-improved-stability/README.md

 Applications & Future Scope:

 The Schmitt Trigger-based 10T SRAM cell is highly beneficial for low-power and energy-efficient applications, such as:
-Portable & IoT Devices – Power-efficient memory for battery-powered gadgets Wearable Electronics – Ultra-low-power SRAM for smartwatches and fitness trackers AI & Edge Computing – Reliable memory for low-power AI accelerators Medical Devices – Stable and low-power SRAM for biomedical applications
+1.Portable & IoT Devices – Power-efficient memory for battery-powered gadgets 2.Wearable Electronics – Ultra-low-power SRAM for smartwatches and fitness trackers 3.AI & Edge Computing – Reliable memory for low-power AI accelerators 4.Medical Devices – Stable and low-power SRAM for biomedical applications

 Future improvements can include:

-Scaling to Advanced Nodes (e.g., 45nm, 22nm) for Further Power Reduction
+1.Scaling to Advanced Nodes (e.g., 45nm, 22nm) for Further Power Reduction

-Integration with Advanced Memory Architectures for Hybrid Computing
+2.Integration with Advanced Memory Architectures for Hybrid Computing

-Testing with Various Process Variations for Real-World Robustness
+3.Testing with Various Process Variations for Real-World Robustness

 Repository Contents: